This post may contain affiliate links. Please read my disclosure policy.

 - 1 shallot, finely chopped

-- 3/4 pound fresh shelling peas, shelled, or 1 cup frozen peas
+- ¾ pound (340 g) fresh shelling peas shelled or 1 cup frozen peas

 - Bring 4 quarts water and 2 tablespoons kosher salt to a boil.

 - Cook the pasta until just about al dente.
 Drop in the peas during the last few minutes of cooking.
 Drain.
 Add to the saute pan along with the creme fraiche, stirring over low heat until the sauce coats the pasta.
-Sprinkle with cheese.
+Sprinkle with cheese and serve.